 Edible Uses:

 Fruit - raw or cooked.
 The fruit is usually bletted if it is going to be eaten raw[1, 2, 3, 11, 115, 183].
-This involves storing the fruit in a cool dry place until it is almost but not quite going rotten.
-At this stage the fruit has a delicious taste, somewhat like a luscious tropical fruit[K].
-The fruit will often begin its bletting process whilst still on the tree and we have eaten delicious fruits straight from the tree in mid-September[K].
+This involves storing the fruit in a cool, dry place until it is almost but not quite going rotten.
+At this stage, the fruit tastes deliciously like a luscious tropical fruit[K].
+The fruit will often begin its bletting process whilst still on the tree, and we have eaten delicious fruits straight from the tree in mid-September[K].
 The fruit can also be dried and used like prunes.
 The fruit is up to 3cm across[200].

 References More on Edible Uses